matrix-org/gsoc/_projects/email-bridge.md

 ### Expected Results

-At it's most basic form, the bridge would be able to send messages to a Matrix room and send messages from a Matrix room to a set of subscribers.
+At its most basic form, the bridge would be able to send messages to a Matrix room and send messages from a Matrix room to a set of subscribers.
 There is scope for extra features like HTML handling, attachments, End-2-End encryption support and more though!